 - 5. To blur the entire video or video segment, select a Blur Level: Low, Med, or High. - 6.
 To export a video segment instead of the original full-length video, perform the following steps: - a.
 Select the Enable Trimming checkbox - b.
 Enter the beginning of the video date/time range in the Trim Start field. - c.
-Enter the end of the video date/time range in the Trim Stop field. - Click Save, and then, if desired, repeat steps 4 7 to redact other videos that are included with this case DVD. - 8.
+Enter the end of the video date/time range in the Trim Stop field. - 7.
+Click Save, and then, if desired, repeat steps 4 7 to redact other videos that are included with this case DVD. - 8.
 Go to the Action menu and click Save.
 The Export Options pop-up is displayed.

-9. Follow step 5 of the Downloading Video to Your PC in Interchange Format procedure.
+9. Follow steps 7 - 8, and then 10 - 14 of the Downloading Video to Your PC in Data DVD Format or Uncompressed Format procedure.